ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 ```

 For more on git submodules, see the `= git submodules: =` section of my "git & Linux cmds doc" notes in my [eRCaGuy_dotfiles](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles) repo here: [eRCaGuy_dotfiles/git & Linux cmds, help, tips & tricks - Gabriel.txt](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/blob/master/git%20%26%20Linux%20cmds%2C%20help%2C%20tips%20%26%20tricks%20-%20Gabriel.txt).

+<a id="a-few-folder--file-notes"></a>
+# A Few Folder & File Notes

+You can add this as an Eclipse project--for source code navigation _only_, NOT for building!
+The Eclipse project files/folders are:
+1. `.cproject` file
+1. `.project` file
+1. `.settings` dir

 <a id="examples-of-more-advanced-principles-taught-herein"></a>